Dmytro-Shved/shop-app/README.md

     DB_PASSWORD=
 ```

-*Run migrations suing this command:
+Run migrations using this command:
 ```
     php artisan migrate
 ```